Laura made the guided hike an incredible experience.

-There’s something special about the morning of a big hike with Self Propelled Adventures: a sense of excitement, anticipation and a fleeting moment of “Wait – what exactly did I sign up for?”
+There’s something special about the morning of a big hike.
+I was about to take a guided hike with Self Propelled Adventures.
+I had a sense of excitement, anticipation and a fleeting moment of “Wait – what exactly did I sign up for?”

 We met Laura Crombeen, owner and lead guide of Self Propelled Adventures, in town for breakfast before heading out on our guided hike.
 We had gone over plans the night before, so we were prepared for the full day of adventuring ahead of us.